Trail Illustrated Map Glacier

 The Highline Loop in Glacier National Park begins from the north side of the Going-to-the-Sun Road at Logan Pass.
 Although the hike includes the word "Loop" in its name, this is actually a one-way trek.
 The "Loop" refers to a bend in the road on the west side of the park where this hike ends.
 The best way to do this hike is to park at The Loop, located 13.1 miles east of the Lake McDonald Lodge on the Going-to-the-Sun Road, and then take the free shuttle up to Logan Pass.

 The Highline Trail is an extremely popular hike; and for good reason.
-At every step, and every turn, hikers will enjoy spectacular scenery as the Highline follows along the Continental Divide, also known as the Garden Wall throughout this section of Glacier National Park.
+At every step, and every turn, hikers will enjoy spectacular scenery as they traverse along the Continental Divide, also known as the Garden Wall throughout this section of Glacier National Park.
 The exceptionally beautiful views, the excellent opportunities for spotting wildlife, and the wildflowers, all combine to make this a hike you'll remember the rest of your life.
-If you're looking for solitude, however, you won't find it on this trail.

 rimrock ledge on Highline Trail